-Positive reinforcement is used and soon the rats learn to associate the sound of the clicker with a food reward (banana or a banana-peanut paste is there favorite).
-Training sessions last about 30 minutes five days a week (they get weekends off to relax).
+Positive reinforcement is used, and soon the rats learn to associate the sound of the clicker with a food reward (banana or a banana-peanut paste is their favorite).
+Training sessions last about 30 minutes, 5 days a week (they get weekends off to relax).
 They learn to indicate which hole in a line contains TNT (an explosive) by nosing it for five seconds.

-After “odor imprint” the work gets more difficult and they’re exposed to various scents before progressing to sandbox training, where the target scent is buried and the rat must walk in “lanes” up and down systematically to scout the entire area.
+After “odor imprint,” the work gets more difficult.
+They are exposed to various scents before progressing to sandbox training, where the target scent is buried and the rat must walk in “lanes,” up and down systematically, to scout the entire area.
 Finally, the rat is taught to practice outdoors on a lead, finding inactive mines under the soil.
-At the end of the training, they are given a two-day final exam: they must find all the mines in an of 480 square yards (400 square meters) randomly spiked with inactive mines.
-The rats must score 100-percent on the test to become certified landmine-sniffing rats.
-When the professional rat is working an area, it scratches at the ground when an explosive is detected, the handlers mark the spot, and the landmine is safely removed later.
+At the end of the training, they are given a 2-day final exam: they must find all the mines in an area of 480 square yards (400 square meters) randomly spiked with inactive mines.
+The rats must score 100 percent on the test to become certified landmine-sniffing rats.
+When the professional rat is working an area, it scratches at the ground when an explosive is detected; the handlers mark the spot, and the landmine is safely removed later.

 Fur and fanfare.
 An African giant pouched rat can reach three feet in length, with half of that consisting of a hairless tail.
 Unlike domestic rats, these giants have cheek pouches like hamsters, which they fill with nuts at night to store underground.
 It has been known to fill its pouches to capacity with date palm nuts to the point of barely being able to squeeze back into its burrow.
 It has a tawny, buff-gray, or mottled coat of coarse or sleek fur and a pale, cream-colored underside.
 Its ears are erect and nearly hairless.
 Long, twitching dark whiskers help it navigate the world.
 It is limber and lithe, and eager to please (for a treat).